 - Of high ability, but have poor writing skills.

 Stocksbridge Junior School is committed to supporting children and young people with special educational needs and disabilities.
-Click here to view our Local Offer on the Sheffield Directory website.
+View our Local Offer on the Sheffield Directory website.
+N.B.
+We have reviewed and updated our Local Offer, however, we continue to request that Sheffield Directory approve our changes.
+(October 2021)